-Continuing the theme of 'enclosure', this subject aims to stretch and synthesise the students' understanding and application of design methodology towards speculating on and imagining new visions for the future by focusing on extreme, complex and bizarre environments, for example, prisons, space travel or the underground bunker.
+This theory informed design studio unit aims to synthesize and stretch the students' understanding and application of design methodologies towards speculating on and imagining new visions for the future.
+It focuses on extreme, complex and bizarre environments, such as space travel or the underground bunker.
 Philosophical and theoretical readings are explored as other ways of thinking and seeing the world.
 Similarly, possibilities for geographic, built and spatial typologies and material realities are investigated.
+This unit involves fieldwork.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.